Mesothelioma Compensation Claims

 The use of asbestos was banned in the UK in 1999 however asbestos is still present in buildings, for example in old floor or ceiling tiles, insulation and pipes.

 Most patients complain of chest pain, shortness of breath and fatigue.
 Many have pleural effusions (build-up of fluid in their lungs) evident on examination and x-ray.
 Tiredness, excessive sweating, persistent coughing, unusual weight loss or anorexia, pain or difficulty in swallowing and altered sense of taste can become common.
-The NHS recommends that anyone suffering from a persistent cough, lasting for more than 3 weeks, should get checked out by a doctor.
+The NHS recommend that anyone suffering from a persistent cough, lasting for more than 3 weeks, should get checked out by a doctor.

 There is no standard treatment pathway for malignant pleural mesothelioma in England and Wales.
 A patient may receive a combination of treatments from different medical disciplines.
 The NHS and NICE (National Institute for Clinical Excellence) publish guidelines for cancer diagnosis and treatment pathways, specific to the type of cancer involved.
 There is a dedicated Mesothelioma Framework, just as there is for Lung Cancer, Skin Cancer, Bowel Cancer etc.